abenmrad/node-red-contrib-odoo-xmlrpc-with-filters/README.md

 __What if I already installed the original node-red-contrib-odoo-xmlrpc module?__

-1. Export your existing flows (just in case)
+1. Export your existing flows (just in case) and close the Node-RED server/application
-2. Uninstall the "node-red-contrib-odoo-xmlrpc" module from the palette
+2. Delete the "node-red-contrib-odoo-xmlrpc" folder from ~/.node-red/node_modules/
 3. Install the "node-red-contrib-odoo-xmlrpc-with-filters" module from the palette
+4. Restart the Node-RED application
-4. Load/create your flows, if necessary
+5. Load/create your flows, if necessary

 That should be it.